BBQ Sauce & Meal Prep in the Thermal Cooker

 It was now 3 and I needed to get recording, I had all the ingredients I needed, so I hit play.

 As you will see in the video, this is a SUPER simple recipe!
-Mike knew that his recipe was very easy to make and I would probably be a bit shocked by the ingredients.
-I am going to attempt to give you the recipe but know you can easily adjust it.
-As you will see in the video, I did not measure anything.
+Mike knew that his recipe was very easy to make and I would be a bit shocked by the ingredients - and I was.

-The second thing I wanted to talk about for Thermal Cooking Thursday was how to use the thermal cooker as a meal prep tool.
-I think it worked great!
+The reason behind making the Meatballs was a request from Leesha - she wanted me to meal prep meals with the meatballs.
+The thermal cooker is a great meal prep tool.
 I now have 7 meals in the freezer, Leesha had dinner, and I had my potato for lunch. :)

 Just incase you may be wondering.
-I had the meal in the thermal cooker with 5 minutes to spare thanks to my stove which runs a bit hot.
+The meal in the thermal cooker with 5 minutes to spare before heading off to work thanks to my stove which runs a bit hot.
 LOL

 Mike's Super Simple BBQ with Costco Meatballs